Planning and Operations

 A retailer selling a product with a 40% gross margin might assume that product is comfortably profitable regardless of how it reaches the customer.
 Cost-to-serve analysis frequently reveals the opposite.

 Consider a single SKU sold through three channels.
 In-store, the customer picks it off the shelf, carries it to the checkout, and takes it home.
 The supply chain cost is inbound freight to the distribution centre, store replenishment, and shelf stacking.
-Through click-and-collect, a warehouse operative or store team member picks the item, packs it, and holds it for collection.
-The supply chain cost adds picking labour, packing materials, and holding space.
+Through click-and-collect, a warehouse operative or store team member picks the item, packs it, and holds it for collection, adding picking labour, packing materials, and holding space to the cost.
 Through home delivery, the item is picked, packed, consolidated, and delivered to a residential address, potentially with a failed-delivery reattempt.
-The supply chain cost adds last-mile transport, which in Australian metro areas can run $8 to $15 per delivery, and significantly more in regional areas.
+Last-mile transport in Australian metro areas runs $8 to $15 per delivery, and significantly more in regional areas.

 The gross margin is identical across all three channels.
 The net margin after supply chain cost is radically different.
 The in-store sale might deliver 35% net margin.
 The click-and-collect sale might deliver 28%.
 The home delivery sale, particularly for a low-value item with a high cube-to-value ratio, might deliver 15% or less, and in some cases can be negative.